contiamo/contiamo-release-please/PROGRESS.md

 ### Ready for Next Session

-The project is fully functional for Phase 1.
-The `calculate_next_version()` function provides a clean interface for future features.
-All code follows UK spelling conventions and is well-tested.
+The project is fully functional through Phase 3.5.
+Key achievements:
+- ✅ Version determination from conventional commits
+- ✅ Changelog generation with customisable sections
+- ✅ File version bumping with YAML support
+- ✅ File version bumping with TOML support
+- ✅ 50 comprehensive tests, all passing
+- ✅ Full type safety and linting
+- ✅ UK spelling throughout
+- ✅ Extensible architecture for future enhancements

 To continue development:
 1. Navigate to the project directory
 2. Run `uv sync` to ensure dependencies are installed
+3. Run `task help` to see all available commands
-3. Review this PROGRESS.md file for context
+4. Review this PROGRESS.md file for context
-4. Continue with Phase 2, 3, or 4 as needed
+5. Next steps: Phase 4 (Release automation)